-Compositional Analyses
+Comparative Analyses

 Compositional analyses were done to establish the nutritional adequacy of cotton line LL25, and to compare it to non-transformed control lines and commercial varieties of cotton.
-The constituents measured were protein, fat, carbohydrate, ash, moisture, fibre, fatty acids, amino acids, minerals and the anti-nutrients phytic acid, trypsin inhibitor, lectins, isoflavones, raffinose and stachyose.
+The constituents measured were protein, fat, carbohydrate, ash, moisture, fibre, fatty acids, amino acids, minerals and the anti-nutrients, gossypol, cyclopropenoid acids and phytic acid, trypsin inhibitor, lectins, isoflavones, raffinose and stachyose.